-According to the Centers for Disease Control and Prevention, Alzheimer disease is the sixth most common cause of death in the United States.
-AD is a progressive degeneration of the gray matter of the brain, which controls thinking, memory, movement and sensation.
+According to 2105 data from the Centers for Disease Control and Prevention, Alzheimer disease (AD) is the sixth most common cause of death in the United States.
+AD describes a progressive degeneration of the gray matter of the brain, which controls thinking, memory, movement and sensation.
 The white matter of the brain -- the part responsible for communicating among regions of the brain -- is also damaged in AD.
 AD-related brain changes affect memory centers first but advance to other functional regions of the brain.
 While people with AD may die of other unrelated conditions, such as a heart attack, death from AD typically results from complications related to loss of critical brain functions.

 Dehydration and Malnutrition